TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 ### Initialise plugin for Gateway versions earlier than 5.1

-For Gateway versions earlier than 5.1 the Go [vendor](https://pkg.go.dev/github.com/kardianos/govendor) tool is required.
+For Gateway versions earlier than 5.1 using the [go mod vendor](https://go.dev/ref/mod#go-mod-vendor) tool is required.

 #### Example 5.0.3